PAIR-code/saliency/README.md

 ## Download

 ```
-# If using the core subpackage:
+# To install the core subpackage:
 pip install saliency

-# If using the core or tf1 subpackage:
+# To install core and tf1 subpackages:
 pip install saliency[tf1]

 ```